FilipPano/react-typescript-boilerplate/README.md

         /components
             /HeaderPromo
                 index.tsx
-                styles.module.scss
         index.tsx
-        styles.module.scss
     ```

+- The maximum number of subcomponent nesting should be 2 levels.
+After 2 levels, put the subcomponents as siblings to the component where they are used.

-- Multiple components that have something in common (styling or context) can be grouped into a folder that is named after the thing that they have in common and is written in lowercase.
+- Multiple components that have something in common can be grouped into a folder that is named after the thing that they have in common and is written in lowercase.

     **Example:**
     ```
     /src
         /components
-            /Divider
+            /Header
             /form-elements
                 /Input
                 /Select
                 /Checkbox
-            /Product
+            /MultiStep
     ```

-- If a group of components have some styles in common then those styles are created inside the folder as: **`_styles.scss`**

-    These styles contain variables and mixins that are used by the components

-- We can create an **index.ts** as well to export all components from inside the folder
+- When grouping create an **index.tsx** to export all components from inside the folder

     **Example:**
     ```